 Other tax deductions and credits require that you not be someone's dependent.
 For example, the earned income tax credit, which provides an economic boost to low-income people, is only available if you can't be claimed as someone's dependent.

 Similarly, the American opportunity credit and lifetime learning credit, which go to support educational expenses, can essentially either go to a student or to someone claiming that student as a dependent, but not both.
+Use Form 8863 to claim this credit on your taxes.

 2018 Tax Law Changes